ese3500/final-project-timesink/README.md

 ### 1. Abstract

 Our final project is SkyLens, an automated drone camera.
-It does not require an operator, and the user can select various modes to take pictures or videos of themselves and their surroundings.
+The user can select various modes to take pictures or videos of themselves and their surroundings from novel angles without needing to control the drone themselves.

+### 2. Motivation

 We believe the product can be the best of both worlds between selfie sticks and drones, especially well suited to tourism, streaming/vlogging, and atheltics, where convenience is a key consideration in filming equipment.

-### 2. Motivation

-What is the problem that you are trying to solve?
-Why is this project interesting?
-What is the intended purpose?
+Regular selfie sticks require someone to hold them, which gives an inherent limitation to the types of shots that can be taken with a selfie stick.
+Additionally, the selfie stick will need to be removed from the picture either with a camera adjustment that can decrease image quality or editing afterwards.

+Drone photos can avoid this issue, but they are much more difficult to take.
+An operator is required, oftentimes separate from the user if they are in the photo.
+They also require some degree of familiarity with drones, else the user risks crashing them and losing both the drone and the camera.

+We aim to make an autonomous drone that offers similar functionality to a selfie stick without the inherent limits, while avoiding some of the technical expertise required to successfully perate a drone.

 ### 3. Goals